 During winter, the parking lot is only open on weekends and statutory holidays.

 Discover hundreds of trees including some rare varieties and a registered heritage tree that is 175 feet tall.
-If you're interested in seeing animals, the pond is home to a variety of bird life.
+If you're interested in seeing animals, the pond is home to a variety of birds.

 Explore the old field habitat, an old fruit tree garden with apples, blueberries, and figs, and walk along the looping nature trails.
-Take a peek at the sensitive riparian areas protecting E Creek that flows north to the Serpentine River.
+From the trail, take a peek at the sensitive riparian areas protecting E Creek that flows north to the Serpentine River.